High-dimensional Laplace asymptotics up to the concentration threshold: Introduction

 \paragraph{Significance.} A central significance of our result is that it advances the modern asymptotic analysis program of developing expansions of ubiquitous Laplace type integrals that remain accurate in increasingly high-dimensional regimes.
 The best known results to date work under the assumption $d^2/\la\to0$.
-In contrast, we extend the range of dimensions for which one can make precise asymptotic statements with explicit formulas until the very limit, because beyond $d/\la\to0$ there is no concentration any longer. \emph{In this sense, our work brings the program initiated by Laplace in the 1700s to its logical conclusion, by providing explicit asymptotics (with remainder control) up to the threshold where Laplace-type concentration breaks down.} We show that a simple analytic approximation remains valid whenever $d^{L+1}/\la^L \to 0$ for any $L\ge 1$, even in the genuinely intermediate region where $d^2/\la \not\to 0$ (indeed, where $d^2/\la$ may diverge), by identifying an explicit exponential correction at the level of the log-integral.
+In contrast, we extend the range of dimensions for which one can make precise asymptotic statements with explicit formulas until the very limit, because beyond $d/\la\to0$ there is no concentration any longer. \emph{In this sense, our work essentially completes the classical Laplace program for concentrating finite-dimensional integrals under natural smoothness and growth assumptions, by proving remainder bounds on the high-dimensional LE up to the concentration threshold.} We show that a constructive analytic approximation remains valid whenever $d^{L+1}/\la^L \to 0$ for any $L\ge 1$, even in the genuinely intermediate region where $d^2/\la \not\to 0$ (indeed, where $d^2/\la$ may diverge), by identifying an explicit exponential correction at the level of the log-integral.

 The implications of our results across many areas of science and engineering are numerous.
 Two particularly noteworthy applications deserve special mention.